Chevron Accent Wall

 Step 8: Step back and look at what you created!

 Congratulations you made it through your first accent wall.
+Sit back and enjoy!

-Thank you Courtney @TEXASBOYMEETSTEXASGIRL for sharing!
+Thank you Courtney @livelyluxurydesigns for sharing!